Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/testing/testing.md

 #### As a reader and a new visitor to the website :

 * As a reader, I want to have access to a great book library online so that I can have plenty of choice to select my next book to read
--
--
+- Reader receives suggestions of trendy books thanks to Readflix section.
+Every time a book gets added manually in the database, user will see it appearing in the Readflix page.
+- Reader has access via a search bar in the page Collections to a large library of books organized in 12 collections.

 * As a reader, I want to buy a book in few steps so that I can progress quickly on my reading goals
--
--
+- Reader is redirected in one click to amazon to buy the book of their choice.

 * As a reader, I want to have access to recommendations/ reviews about books so that it can help me to choose the next book to read
--
--
+- In the community page, the reader has access to reviews from members of the Bookcytocin club.
+- Users gets recommendations and life advice through articles, events, matercass etc thank to the blog

 * As a reader, I want to sell books I read already so that I can invest in buying new ones
--
--
+> Listed as future feature in Readme file

 * As a reader, I want to exchange the books I read with other readers so that I can save money and interact with the readers community
--
--
+> Listed as future feature in Readme file

 #### As a reader and returning visitor to the website :

 * As a reader, I want to be encouraged to read more so that I can reach my reading goal
--
--
+- User can log in to access their personal profile in which they can complete a reading commitment goal to make sure they reach their goal.

 * As a reader, I want to see my reading goals progress so that I can be motivated to read more
--
--
+- Reader has access to a section Insights in their profile in which they can see the number of books saved and the numbers of books finished and reviewed.
+> Listed as future feature in Readme file

 * As a reader, I want to be able to share reviews about my readings so that I can also help others to decide their reading
--
--
+- Reader can add a review about a book they read.
+User needs to be logged in first in order to proceed.
+> Listed as future feature in Readme file

 * As a reader, I want to recommend the books I read so that I can have the feeling to be part of a community and it will motivates me to reach my goal
--
--
+- The commnunity page shows a strong sense of validation that to the many format a recommendation can be give.
+In the blog from the community page, user can read articles, participate to events etc.

-* As a reader, I want to be able to eupload online a book to sell so that I can market it better or remove it when it is sold out
+* As a reader, I want to be able to upload online a book to sell so that I can market it better or remove it when it is sold out
--
--
+> Listed as future feature in Readme file

 #### As a reader and returning visitor to the website :

 * As a reader, I want to see the most liked/successful/trendy books on a certain period to not miss out so that I can be up to date about trendy readings
--
--
+- Readers have access to a special selection of books provided via Readflix

 * As a reader, I want to be informed about new books releases, events, masterclass so that I can improve my learning skils in general.
--
--
+- To be informed about lastest news , tips , events etc

 ### Manual (logical) testing of all elements and functionality on every page.

 #### Readflix

 1. Header / Navigation bar
 - Go to "Readflix" from a desktop
-- Click on the logo : we are redirected to the main page "Books"
+- Click on the logo : we are redirected to the main page "Readflix"
 - Click on a different tab of the navigation bar to check if the active tab is highlighted when clicked and visiting the related page
-- Click on each
+- Click on each sign up butto in the nav bar and the user can access the sign up form
-- Click on button ""
 - Check if navigation bar is responsive on tablet and mobile.
 Confirm navigation bar collapses to become a toggle menu with a dropdown of the navigation links.

 2. Footer